-In addition to these four basic steps, food premises that serve food to the public, such as restaurants and grocery stores, must comply with the requirements of the Ontario Food Premises Regulation.
+In addition to these four basic steps, food premises that serve food to the public, such as restaurants and grocery stores, must comply with the requirements of O. Reg.
+493/17: FOOD PREMISES.
 To ensure compliance with the regulation, the Porcupine Health Unit regularly inspects food premises and provides education on safe food handling practices.

 Critical infractions, charges, and closures are posted on the Porcupine EatWise webpage